Donika1999/CompetitveCoding/README.md

 # CompetitveCoding

-This repository contains topic wise coding questions along with their solutions for interview preparation.
+This repository contains topic wise coding questions along with their solutions for interview preparation and codejam, hacker-cup.